inzk0518/tp/docs/DeveloperGuide.md

 ---------------------------------------------------------------------------------------------------------------------

-## Appendix G: Planned Enhancements
+## Appendix H: Planned Enhancements

 To be updated.

 ---------------------------------------------------------------------------------------------------------------------

-## Appendix H: Effort
+## Appendix I: Effort

 To be updated.

 ---------------------------------------------------------------------------------------------------------------------

-## Appendix I: Continuous Integration / Continuous Deployment
+## Appendix J: Continuous Integration / Continuous Deployment
 Continuous Integration / Continuous Deployment (CI/CD) has been carried out throughout this project.
 Testing is done automatically after each code change and is also deployed to GitHub at the same time. <br>

 CI/CD has been carried out as follows: